PadmaUnlimited/padma-theme/padma/README.txt

 Added option to exclude current post from PinBoard block when custom query is used Added option to clear caché from Admin Bar
 Added Visual Editor Design options
 - Added Margin "auto" options
 - Added Bottom and Right options to Nudging
 - Added Transition options to Visual Editor and API Block
 - Added Outline options
 Added Custom "Go to Top" text on footer block
 Added Shrink on scroll to wrappers options.
-Updated Constant PADMA_DISABLE_PHP_PARSING is false by default Updated Custom Code Block, to execute PHP functions require PADMA_DISABLE_PHP_PARSING = false in wp-config.php Updated Animate.css to 3.7.2
+Updated Constant PADMA_DISABLE_PHP_PARSING is false by default Updated Animate.css to 3.7.2